 When we evaluate the potential for goodwill impairment, we assess a range of qualitative factors including, but not limited to, macroeconomic conditions, industry conditions, the competitive environment, changes in the market for our products and services, regulatory and political developments, entity specific factors such as strategy, and changes in key personnel and overall financial performance.
 If, after completing this assessment, it is determined that it is more likely than not that the fair value of a reporting unit is less than its carrying value, we proceed to a quantitative impairment test.
 We also proceed to the quantitative model when economic or other business factors indicate that the fair value of our reporting units may have declined since our last quantitative test.
-We performed the qualitative assessment as of February 28, 2019 and determined that it was not more likely than not that the fair value of our Rest of Products unit was less than that its applicable carrying value.
-Accordingly, we did not perform the quantitative goodwill impairment test for the fiscal 2019 Rest of Products unit as a result of the annual impairment analysis.
-For our Duff-Norton unit, we decided to perform the quantitative goodwill impairment test due to increases in its net book value since the last time the quantitative test was performed.
+We performed the qualitative assessment as of February 29, 2020 and determined that the quantitative test should be performed for the Rest of Products and Duff-Norton reporting units due to volatility in our stock price and uncertainty in the global economic environment caused by COVID-19.
+We also performed sensitivities and other analysis and determined it is more likely than not that goodwill is not impaired as of March 31, 2020.